nafna-f/duo-divas/planning.md

  	Talos takes cares of this.
 Talos will not allow a student to choose an AP course they are not eligible (exception: waitlist) for or have taken before.

 - Explain "ap_preferences.csv" to me.
 Specifically, why does a student have multi-line entries if all their rankings are to be on one line?
 Also, does the things in parenthesis "(must rank AP Physical Sci in other section)" matter to us?

+- What does "ZZNOAP{NAME}" mean?
+What about "ZQAP{NAME}"?

+- We did some research, and the Talos site has "Active Courses" and "Courses".
+What is the difference, and do we care about either?

+- There's a lot of codes that aren't courses, such as ZZNOAP{NAME} and ZQAP{NAME}.
+This is not highlighted in ap_courses.csv.
+Is there an easier way we can access this without having to read 1.1k entries on Talos?

 ## Ideas / Plans:

 ### Our Sorting Algorithms / Features